Feasibility Report

 Budget Development & Cost Control →

-BCG Deliverables →
+CMAR Deliverables & Documentation →

 How We Help

-The feasibility analysis evaluates your specific site and project across nine categories: site conditions and logistics, geotechnical and foundation assessment, grading and earthwork, permitting and agency pathway, utility assessment, environmental and compliance screening, preliminary cost assessment, long-lead identification, and risk assessment.
+Benson Construction Group provides construction-informed feasibility analysis as Phase 1A of our CMAR engagement.
+The analysis evaluates your specific site and project across nine categories: site conditions and logistics, geotechnical and foundation assessment, grading and earthwork, permitting and agency pathway, utility assessment, environmental and compliance screening, preliminary cost assessment, long-lead identification, and risk assessment.
 The deliverable is a 15-20 page report with a preliminary cost estimate, risk register, timeline assessment, and a clear proceed / proceed with conditions / do not proceed recommendation.

 Benson Construction Group serves Los Angeles County including Pacific Palisades, Bel Air, Beverly Hills, Brentwood, Malibu, Hollywood Hills, Encino, Tarzana, and the greater Westside.